Tits Geometry and Positive Curvature: Irreducible Chamber systems and Tits geometries of rank

-Following Tits \cite{Ti2}, we call the vertices of type $q$, $r$ and $ t$ {\it points, lines, and hyperlines} respectively.
-We denote by $Q, R$ and $T$ the set of points, lines, and hyperlines in $\mathscr{C}$.
-By the homogeneity of $\mathscr{C}$, the Lie group $\G$ acts transitively on $Q$, $R$ and $T$.
+Following Tits \cite{Ti2}, we call the vertices of type $q$, $r$ and $ t$, {\it points, lines}, and \emph{planes} respectively.
+We denote by $Q, R$ and $T$ the set of points, lines, and planes in $\mathscr{C}(M;\G)$.
+Notice that $\G$ acts transitively on $Q$, $R$ and $T$.

-By Tits \cite{Ti2}, Proposition 9, a connected $\CC_3$ Tits geometry is a building if and only if the following Axiom (LL) is fulfilled.